Detectability of hierarchical communities in networks: Detectability of hierarchical partitions

-where $g = k_1 d^{(1)}_{\textrm{in}}$ is average in-degree of the coarse groups.
+where $g = k_1 \delta^{(1)}_{\textrm{in}}$ is average in-degree of the coarse groups.
 Then we can derive the values of the parameters $a, b = g \pm \sqrt{k_1g}$, where the factor $k_1$ adjusts for the fact that the subgraph of one of the coarse groups only contains $n/k_1$ nodes.
 In the third phase (${\sim}0.198 < \gamma < 1$) the parameters of the affinity matrix have the relation $a > b > c$, representing an assortative hierarchy in which the link density is concentrated in the diagonal blocks.
 Both hierarchical partitions are detectable in this phase with high accuracy.
 However, as $\gamma \rightarrow 1$ we see a drop in performance in detecting the coarse partition.
 This drop in performance occurs because when $\gamma = 1$, there is effectively no coarse partition in the hierarchy, since $b=c=\dav - \sqrt{\dav}$ and so we simply have a planted partition into four groups.
 In the final phase ($\gamma > 1$) the parameters of the affinity matrix have the relation $a > c > b$ and both partitions should be detectable because $\SNRc > 1$ and $\SNRf > 1$.
 However, instead we observe poor performance for the spectral clustering in detecting the coarse partition into two groups, even though we can perfectly recover the fine partition.
 This observation is a result from a degeneracy in the solution: any three partitions created by pairing up the four groups at the finest level will result in a ``good'' partition at least in terms of spectral clustering.
 Consequently, we have a situation in which communities are detectable, but non-identifiable~\cite{Schaub2020}.
+In other words any of these configurations could have generated the network.
+In this situation the community detection algorithm will typically detect the partition with the highest SNR because community detection is usually framed as an optimisation.